masakifukunishi/algorithm-data-structure-crash-course/stack.md

 ### Basics

-- push (add an element to the Stack)
+#### push (add an element to the Stack)

+- O(1)

+  Adding an element to the top of the stack requires updating the top pointer, which takes constant time.

-- pop (remove and return an element from the Stack)
+#### pop (remove and return an element from the Stack)

+- O(1)

+  Removing an element from the top of the stack requires updating the top pointer, which takes constant time.

-- peek (return the element from the Stack)
+#### peek (return the element from the Stack)

+- O(1)

+  Returning the element from the top of the stack requires accessing the top pointer, which takes constant time.

-- size (get the size of the Stack)
+#### size (get the size of the Stack)

+- O(1)

+  Getting the size of the stack requires just accessing the size property, which takes constant time.

-- merge two Stack
+#### merge two Stack

+- O(1)

+  Merging two stacks requires updatting the first stack's bottom pointer to point to the second stack's top pointer, which takes constant time.

 ### Comparison